 The admissions process is flexible, and admissions representatives are trained to find, recruit, and uplift the next generation of African-American and minority leaders.
 With a 60% admissions rate and financial aid for disadvantaged candidates, FSU has plenty of opportunities for aspiring students who want to make their mark on the world.

 Fayetteville State University Athletics

 As part of the Central Intercollegiate Athletic Association (CIAA), Fayetteville State University Athletics has a wide range of NCAA sports that students can participate in.
 With men’s football, basketball, cross country, track, volleyball, softball, tennis, and bowling teams, the Fayetteville State Broncos have one of the most diverse Division II programs in the state.

 Fayetteville State University’s notable alumni include:

 - Darrell Armstrong attended Fayetteville State University from 1988-1991, where he played basketball and football in the Central Intercollegiate Athletic Association (CIAA).
 After graduating from FSU, Armstrong built a successful career in the NBA as a player and a coach.

-- Blenda Gay played football at Fayetteville State University; he left school to join the NFL, and played for the San Diego Chargers and the Philadelphia Eagles in the 1970s.
+- Blenda Gay played football at FSU; he left school to join the NFL and played for the San Diego Chargers and the Philadelphia Eagles in the 1970s.

-- Michelle S. Jones graduated cum laude from Fayetteville State University, and went on to become the first woman in the United States Army Reserve to attain the rank of command sergeant major.
+- Michelle S. Jones graduated cum laude and went on to become the first woman in the United States Army Reserve to attain the rank of command sergeant major.
 At one point in her distinguished career, Jones was the highest-ranking African-American woman in the United States military and the highest-ranking African-American member of the Army Reserve.

 Source: Fayetteville State University